Daniel-191/ip-grabber/README.md

-no docs figure it out yourself 😛😛😛😛😛
+no docs it ain't that hard 😛😛😛😛😛

 EXTRACTOR.html - Grabs IP and other info and sends to webhook